Binary-Kitchen/keyFinderSMD/README.md

 #KeyfinderSMD

-A simple small keyfinder for your keys.
-If you whistle th keyfinder beeps.
+A simple small key-finder for your keys.
+If you whistle the key-finder beeps.

 ## Bill of Material
 TBD